Harrix/harrix-pylib/docs/funcs_md.g.md

 Returns:

-- `str`: A string indicating whether changes were made to the file or not.
+- `str | None`: A string indicating whether changes were made to the file or not.

 Example: